cyber-evangelists/ai-doc-summarisation/readme.md

 # main.py

-It serves as the entry point of the application, the endpoint takes up a pdf file and extracts the text from the file.
+It serves as the entry point of the application, there are 3 endpoints in this file